ahmadajmi/learning-javascript/chapter2.md

 #### Opening Brace Location

-Always use curly beaces and always put the opening one on the same line, for example
+Always use curly braces and always put the opening one on the same line, for example

 ``` javascript